 Does TMTP provide end-to-end encryption (E2EE)?

 Not yet, but it’s planned.
 E2EE wouldn’t be the default for all TMTP sites, as there are legitimate reasons why a site would need to analyze or archive traffic among its members.

 E2EE is not as important for TMTP as it is for SMTP.
 When the Internet was emerging, its constituent networks weren’t online continuously, therefore email between networks had to be stored at each relay node until the next one was accessible.
 That exposes the message content to every node in the path, regardless of any encryption at the transport layer.
 TMTP (like HTTP) simply assumes a robust Internet.

 Why doesn’t TMTP offer federation between servers?

 It isn’t necessary, and it would open an easily exploited social engineering pathway.
 When you receive an invitation to correspond or a message, you need to know who has control over the sender’s stated identity.
 If it’s your organization, it’s trustworthy.
-If it’s a vendor you buy from, it may not be.
-If it’s a semi-public service that verifies real-life identities, do you trust its verification?
+If it’s a vendor you buy from infrequently, it may not be.
+If it’s a semi-public service that verifies real-life identities, do you have confidence in its verification?